catalpainternational/IRMIS/README.md

   A. `./manage.py set_unknown_road_codes`
     - Fixes roads with missing road codes, assigning these roads a unique `XX_` `road_code`.

-  B. `./manage.py set_municipalities <optional: "all", "road", "bridge", or "culvert">`
+  B. `./manage.py set_municipalities <optional: "all", "road", "bridge", "culvert" or "drift">`
     - Sets the administrative areas for each asset/structure, based the centroids of their respective geometries
     - Takes an optional argument to restrict the municipalities getting set to objects of a single type
     - If 'all' argument is given all of the assets/structures will have their municipalities set

-  C. `./manage.py collate_geometries <optional: "all", "road", "bridge", or "culvert">`
+  C. `./manage.py collate_geometries <optional: "all", "road", "bridge", "culvert" or "drift">`
-    - you have edited roads, bridges, culverts so re-collate
+    - you have edited roads, bridges, culverts, drifts, so re-collate

 4. `./manage.py make_road_surveys <optional: --no-road-refresh>`
   - Refresh the calculated Road record geometry data (unless you specify --no-road-refresh)